 South Norwalk, Conn., April 23—A pig with ears, nose and mouth almost human in character, yet otherwise a perfect pig, was born here and is causing a tumult among scientists.
 The pig was born in the piggery of Albert Kunze, and while a sow usually gives birth to eight or ten pigs, this porcine monstrosity carried out its human resemblance by being born alone.

-Next, a brief article appearing on the front page (col. 6) of the Crittenden Record, published in Marion, Crittenden County, Kentucky, on May 21, 1908 (source):
+Next, another brief article appearing on the front page (col. 6) of the Crittenden Record, published in Marion, Crittenden County, Kentucky, on May 21, 1908, (source):

 Sturgis, Ky., May 16th.—Perhaps one of the most peculiar freaks ever known is the human-faced pig now three days old, at the home of J. S. Hancock, on the E. B. Jones farm.